-The unattended vibration monitoring equipment shall be able to provide text alerts to 4 designated numbers when pre-set trigger values are exceeded.
+The unattended vibration monitoring equipment shall be able to provide text and/or email alerts to 2 designated people when pre-set trigger values are exceeded.
 The monitor shall also need to be remotely downloadable.

-13.5.3.3 Best Practicable Means (BPM) Monitoring
+13.6.3.3 Best Practicable Means (BPM) Monitoring

-Dragados will complete a site BPM checklist at least once a week as part of their process of demonstrating compliance with the consent mitigation measures.
+Dragados will complete a site BPM checklist at least once a month as part of their process of demonstrating compliance with the consent mitigation measures.
 Where mitigation measures are not being complied with, then corrective action shall be taken to amend the working practices so that they are compliant with those consented.

-13.6 Action Register
+13.7 Action Register